techrail/ground/_nocode/roadmap/README.md

 1. Allow you to log easily to STDOUT
 2. Allow you to send your log messages to a remote server
-3. (IN FUTURE) allow you to create a client which also hosts the DB and writes the logs to the database without having to start a separate server and then connect to it!
+3. Allow you to create a client which also hosts the DB and writes the logs to the database without having to start a separate server and then connect to it!

 ## Maintenance mode for the service (mostly for web server projects)
 Sometimes you need to bring your services down - gracefully and in a controlled and planned manner.